A short video and audio about the March Equinox is below…

 The Galactic Poles

 The Galactic Poles are angular to the Galactic Plane where the Solstices are currently aligned.
 The North Galactic Pole is pointing toward the constellation Coma Berenice and the South Galactic Pole is pointing toward the constellation Sculptor.
-Read on for additional insights on both.
+Read on for additional insights on both.h G

-The Spring Equinox occurs when the Sun enters Aries and is seen rising due East and setting due West on all points of the Earth.
+The March Equinox occurs when the Sun enters Aries and is seen rising due East and setting due West on all points of the Earth.
 The Aries Equinox point is currently located in the constellation of the Fish (a.k.a.
 Pisces the constellation not the sign).
-This seasonal point is currently approaching the boundaries of the constellation known as the Waterbearer (a.k.a.
-Aquarius the constellation not the Sign) though depending upon how you divide up the sky may not enter this constellation for another couple hundred years.
+This seasonal point is also approaching the boundaries of the constellation known as the Waterbearer (a.k.a.
+Aquarius the constellation not the Sign) though depending upon how you divide up the sky the March Equinox may not enter this constellation for another couple hundred years.
 (See Difference Between Signs and Constellations)

 This Southern Hemisphere constellation was named in 1752 by Abbe Nicolas Louis de Lacaille and is bordered by the constellations of Cetus, Fornax, Phoenix, Grus, Piscis Australis and the Waterbearer (a.k.a.
 Aquarius the constellation NOT the sign).
 The stars of Sculptor are dim and not that impressive to look at with the naked eye.
 However because it is where the South Galactic Pole is located when looking toward Sculptor we are looking at “at right angles to the Milky Way and deep into space, unobscured by stars or gas.
 Many galaxies both bright and faint are visible.
 Many are members of the Sculptor group.”
 This image is from NASA’s Galaxy Evolution Explorer shows a young galaxy, NGC 300, located about seven million light-years away in the constellation Sculptor. (c) NASA, JPL-Caltech, Las Campanas